ines-08/BDNR/docs/Milestone 3/Report.md

 ## 1 - Introduction

 ## 2 - Techonology
+In this section the chosen technology, ETCD, is going to be described in terms of features, data model, advantages, limitations an some use cases are also presented.
 ### 2.1 - Overview

 - ETCD é uma key-value store.
 O que são key-values stores?
 Fazer um pequeno background.